yunseo-kim/yunseo-kim.github.io/_posts/en/2021-08-31-Creating-and-Managing-a-GitHub-Pages-Blog.md

 There are two methods:
 1. Using GitHub Actions (when hosting on GitHub Pages)
   - If you're using the GitHub Free Plan, you need to keep the repository public
-  - On the GitHub webpage, select the *Settings* tab of the repository, click *Code and automation > Pages* in the left navigation bar, and select the **GitHub Actions** option in the **Source** section
+  - On the GitHub webpage, select the *Settings* tab of the repository, click on *Code and automation > Pages* in the left navigation bar, and select the **GitHub Actions** option in the **Source** section
-  - After setup, the *Build and Deploy* workflow will automatically run with each new commit push
+  - After setup, the *Build and Deploy* workflow will automatically run every time you push a new commit
 2. Building and deploying directly (when using other hosting services or self-hosting)
   - Run the following command to build the site directly
   ```console
   $ JEKYLL_ENV=production bundle exec jekyll b
   ```
-  - Upload the build results in the `_site` directory to the server
+  - Upload the build results in the `_site` directory to your server

 ## 4. Writing Posts
-The [post writing guide](https://chirpy.cotes.page/posts/write-a-new-post/) for the Chirpy theme well documents the post writing method and available options.
-It provides various features beyond what is described in this article, and it's good reference material, so refer to the official documentation if needed.
-Here, we summarize the main points to keep in mind every time you post.
+The Chirpy theme's [post writing guide](https://chirpy.cotes.page/posts/write-a-new-post/) well documents how to write posts and the options available.
+It provides various features beyond what's described in this post, and it's good reference material, so refer to the official documentation if needed.
+Here, I'll summarize the key points to keep in mind every time you post.

 ### Creating a Markdown File
 - Name format: `YYYY-MM-DD-TITLE.md`{: .filepath}
 - Location: `_posts`{: .filepath} directory

 ### Writing Front Matter
-The front matter should be appropriately written at the beginning of the markdown file.
+You need to properly write the Front Matter at the beginning of the markdown file.
 ```YAML
 ---
 title: TITLE